Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 21 Oktober 2024 17.30.41 UTC
+- WIB: Senin, 21 Oktober 2024 18.22.49 UTC
-- WITA: Senin, 21 Oktober 2024 18.30.41 UTC
+- WITA: Senin, 21 Oktober 2024 19.22.49 UTC
-- WIT: Senin, 21 Oktober 2024 19.30.41 UTC
+- WIT: Senin, 21 Oktober 2024 20.22.49 UTC

 Kutipan Inspiratif:
-"Success is a state of mind.
-If you want success, start thinking of yourself as a success."
+"We have more media than ever and more technology in our lives.
+It's supposed to help us communicate, but it has the opposite effect of isolating us."

-Kategori: success
+Kategori: technology